ZacharyKhan/ZKCarousel/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Then, open the `.xcworkspace` and run the project within Xcode.

 ## Installation